eldentse/eldentse.github.io/_pages/publications.md

       <br>
       <a href="">[pdf]</a>
       <a href="">[webpage]</a>
-      <br> In this paper, we present a spectral graph-based transformer framework that reconstructs two high fidelity hands from multi-view RGB images.
+      <br> We present a spectral graph-based Transformer framework that reconstructs two high fidelity hands from multi-view RGB images.
+The proposed framework combines ideas from spectral graph theory and Transformers.
     </td>
   </tr>